openwisp/openwisp-docs/developer/hacking-openwisp-python-django.rst

   high profile companies
 - security vulnerabilities are usually privately disclosed to the developers and quickly fixed
-- being popular, it's easy to find python developers who have experience with django and can get up to speed very fast in contributing to OpenWISP
+- being popular, it's easy to find Python developers who have experience with Django and can get up to speed very fast in contributing to OpenWISP
-- django projects are easily customizable by editing a ``settings.py`` file, this allows OpenWISP to design its modules so that these can be imported into larger, more complex and customized applications, allowing to create customized network management solutions;
+- Django projects are easily customizable by editing a ``settings.py`` file, this allows OpenWISP to design its modules so that these can be imported into larger, more complex and customized applications, allowing to create customized network management solutions;